-- 1. Adaptive radiation occurs when: - a. one species gives rise to multiple closely related species. - b. several species adapt to one environment. - c. species adapt to environments with high radiation levels. - d. an individual adapts to varying environments.
+- 1. Adaptive radiation occurs when: - a. one species produces multiple closely related species. - b. several species adapt to one environment. - c. species radiate to different environments and adapt to the varying environments. - d. an individual adapts to varying environments.

-TOP: Evolution: constructing a fundamental scientific theory MSC: Remembering
+TOP: Evolution: Constructing a fundamental scientific theory MSC: Remembering

-- 2. Charles Darwin's book On the Origin of Species (1859) was considered an important contribution to modern science because it: - a. coined the concept of evolution. - b. synthesized information from diverse scientific fields in order to document evolutionary change. - c. was immediately and widely accepted by the scientific community as the mechanism for evolutionary change. - d. proposed the use of the scientific method for the first time.
+- 2. Charles Darwin's book On the Origin of Species (1859) was considered an important contribution to modern science because: - a. it coined the concept of evolution. - b. it synthesized information from diverse scientific fields in order to document evolutionary change. - c. it was immediately and widely accepted by the scientific community as the mechanism for evolutionary change. - d. it proposed the use of the scientific method for the first time.